Lost River, New South Wales

 Lost River is a locality, in the Upper Lachlan Shire, within the Southern Tablelands of New South Wales, Australia.
 It lies on either side of the main road between Crookwell and Boorawa, which are the nearest towns to it.

-The area now known as Lost River lies within the traditional lands of the Gundungurra people.
+The area now known as Lost River lies within the traditional lands of Gundungurra people.
 These people spoke a similar if not identical language to the neighbouring Ngunnawal people to their south.
 After settler colonisation, the area became part of the County of King, one of the Nineteen Counties, in which land could be taken up by the colonial settlers.